kailash-manasarovar/statement/docs/timeline/2022/june.md

 - I go upstairs.
 Maria Hontanilla is standing outside a piano room and we meet and say hello.
 - I realize now all this has been set up prior.
 - Maria and I are talking and then Domingo comes up the stairs.
-Two young female students are with him.
+Two young female students are with him, minors of about 12 or 13 years old.
 - He goes to talk to Maria and the students are asking me questions.
 They are behaving oddly.
 - They are sort of nervous, giggly, and excited when I speak to them.
 It's weird and, now, extremely concerning.
 - Domingo leaves.